nayb87/nayb87/README.md

 My name is Yann VICTOR, passionnate about web development for years.
 I trained myself, via sites such as OpenClassRoom, Udemy.
 I am comfortable with technologies such as Html, Css, Php, Mysql, javascript (including jQuery, vue, nodeJs).
+I like to learn new things about web development or new ways of working.

 I suggest you on my github to follow my different work and my learning.